manuwul/obsidian-eazipeasy/README.md

 # eaZIPeasy
-Share your notes as ZIP - easy peasy export and import.
+Share your notes as ZIP (and other archives) - easy peasy export and import.
 Variable lookup depth and mobile support included.
 ## Installation
 ### Downloading release
 1. Download the ZIP release.